Schools with Phlebotomy Classes & Programs

 Phlebotomy Licensing & Certification

-As mentioned above, there are four states which require phlebotomists to be state-certified: California, Louisiana, Washington, and Nevada.
+As mentioned above, four states require phlebotomists to be state-certified: California, Louisiana, Washington, and Nevada.

 In California, for example, there are only six approved agencies for state licensing and certification: